 Across New York, many in-home caregivers are essential to allowing individuals living with disabilities retain a sense of independence.
 Without such aid, some individuals with disabilities would be unable to completely care for themselves, and would subsequently need to move into a nursing home.

 President Obama says of in-home caregivers across the country, “They work hard and play by the rules and they should see that work and responsibility rewarded.”
 The administration would like to revise the Fair Labor Standards Act so that a provision that allows some of these caregivers to receive less than minimum wage and no overtime pay would be changed under federal law.

 In New York, companions and caregivers already receive at least minimum wage and some overtime pay, but this is not the case in the majority of states.
 The average yearly earning of these caregivers that are crucial to the independence of individuals with disabilities is estimated to be $21,830.
 However, some worry that attempting to bolster this number could, in fact, drive net pay down because employers would cut back on hours to avoid overtime pay expenses.

-Some worry that this could lead to higher employment turnover rates in this field, and a diminished quality of care for clients with a disability.
+Some worry that this could lead to higher employee turnover rates in this field and a diminished quality of care for clients with a disability.
 However, many refute such fears, saying that in states like New York where these benefits are already extended, turnover rates are not impacted.

 Source: Disability Scoop, “Debate Persist Over Pay For Disability Care Givers,” Alvin Tran, May 9, 2013